🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Manufacturer requirements

-By this point you're probably like "Heck yes roller trailer!".
-Well before getting too excited about that possibility, you might want to check with the manufacturer of your vessel.
 Some boat manufacturers require the use of a bunk trailer.
-While it shouldn't be a deal-breaker it can certainly be a littler disheartening.
-Don't let it influence you too heavily, bunk trailers are absolutely fine and you're buying the boat for the boat, not for the trailer.
+While it shouldn't be a deal-breaker, it can certainly be a little more disheartening.
+Don't let it influence you too heavily.
+Bunk trailers are absolutely fine, and you're buying the boat for the boat, not for the trailer.

 My Personal Opinion